juhinagpure/juhinagpure/README.md

 #
 <details>
  <summary>👩‍💻About Me</h3></summary>
    I am a specialist on web developing ground and got a profound knowledge of doing anything related to this platform.
 Also, I have got an impressive urgency of learning and gaining new skills and knowledge with total ease.
 I am skillful at programming and coding languages and other skills.I am an expert on the ground of web development and can do many things related to the job.
-I am quite adept in coding and markup languages and in creating applications using client server model including.Thank you for the visit to my profile.
+I am quite adept in coding and markup languages and in creating applications using client server model including.Thank you for the visiting to my profile.